 College of Distinction

-In 2016, Chatham was named a College of Distinction, which recognizes schools that consistently do a great job keeping students engaged - and preparing them for long, rewarding careers in fields for which they have a passion, while limiting the debt they have at the onset.
+Chatham repeatedly has been named to a list of Colleges of Distinction, which recognizes schools that do a great job keeping students engaged.
+This distinction also lauds Chatham's focus on preparing students for long, rewarding careers in fields that inspire them, while limiting the debt they incur.

 The President's Higher Education Community Service Honor Roll